cran/traipse/README.md

 -   `track_intermediate()` for interpolating locations
 -   `track_query()` also for interpolation, by finding locations within a given track arbitrarily (in-development)
+-   `track_grid` for identifying locations in grid cells

 Distances are always returned in **metres**, directions and angles are always returned in **degrees**.
 Absolute bearing is relative to North